What is Agile methodology?

 Extreme programming (XP) method

-This method stresses customer satisfaction—you deliver features to customers as they need them instead of delivering all updates on some date far out in the future.
+Known as XP method, this Agile framework stresses customer satisfaction—you deliver features to customers as they need them instead of delivering all updates on some date far out in the future.
 To support this goal, XP method also emphasizes:

 - Constant communication with customers and team members